What is FCFE?

 That said, the subsequent step is to account for taxes, and there is no need to make additional adjustments to the tax amount as we want to include the interest tax shield.

-Now that we have gone from EBITDA to net income, the same steps apply, where we deduct the change in NWC and Capex.
-In the final step, we subtract the net borrowing for the period to arrive at the FCFE.
+In the final steps, we’ve moved from EBITDA to net income, so the remaining steps are identical, wherein the change in NWC and Capex are deducted, followed by subtracting the net borrowing for the period to arrive at the FCFE.